HappyGnome/DCS_Scripts/Readme.md

 **Note** These functions return the calling instance, so they can be chained.
 E.g. `constant_pressure_set.new(...):setIdlePredicate(myFunc)`

+## Unit Repairman

+### Register individual units

+`unit_repairman.register` registers a named group to be respawned after a random delay.

+Usage: `unit_repairman.register(<groupName>, <minDelaySeconds>, <maxDelaySeconds>, <options>)`

+Where
+* `<groupName>` is name of group in ME to respawn (ignored if groupData set)

+* `<minDelaySeconds>` is the minimum delay for subsequent respawn

+* `<maxDelaySeconds>' is the maximum delay for subsequent respawn

+* `<options>' is a table containing further options

+**Possible options:**

+* `<options>.remainingSpawns' Maximum number of timer this unit will be respawned, including the first time triggered by this call.
+Leave nil for no-limit
+* `<options>.spawnUntil' (s) latest value of mission elapsed time that spawns will occur.
+Leave nil for no-limit
+* `<options>.delaySpawnIfPlayerWithin' lateral distance from the group within which red or blue players block spawn temporarily
+* `<options>.retrySpawnDelay' (s) time after which to retry spawn if it's blocked (e.g. by players nearby).
+Default is 600 (10 minutes.)

+**Example:**  `unit_repairman.register("Reaper-1",  300, 600, {delaySpawnIfPlayerWithin = 8000})` respawns the unit *Reaper-1* and will repeatedly respawn it every 5 - 10 minutes, unless there is a non-neutral player within 8km of the active unit.
+If there is a player nearby, the spawn will be attempted again in 10 minutes (default).

+### Register units by substring name
+unit_repairman.registerRepairmanIfNameContains = function(substring,  minDelaySeconds, maxDelaySeconds, options)

+`unit_repairman.registerRepairmanIfNameContains` Has the effect of calling `unit_repairman.register` on each group whose name contains a certain string.

+Usage: `unit_repairman.registerRepairmanIfNameContains(<substring>, <minDelaySeconds>, <maxDelaySeconds>, <options>)`

+Where
+* `<substring>` Substring to search for in group name in ME c

+* `<minDelaySeconds>` is the minimum delay for subsequent respawn

+* `<maxDelaySeconds>' is the maximum delay for subsequent respawn

+* `<options>' is a table containing further options

+**Possible options:**

+* `<options>.remainingSpawns' Maximum number of timer this unit will be respawned, including the first time triggered by this call.
+Leave nil for no-limit
+* `<options>.spawnUntil' (s) latest value of mission elapsed time that spawns will occur.
+Leave nil for no-limit
+* `<options>.delaySpawnIfPlayerWithin' lateral distance from the group within which red or blue players block spawn temporarily
+* `<options>.retrySpawnDelay' (s) time after which to retry spawn if it's blocked (e.g. by players nearby).
+Default is 600 (10 minutes.)

+**Example:**  `unit_repairman.registerRepairmanIfNameContains("repair",  300, 600, {delaySpawnIfPlayerWithin = 8000})` If mission contains *repair-1*,  and *repair-2*, these units will independently respawn every 5 - 10 minutes, unless there is a non-neutral player within 8km of that active unit.
+If there is a player nearby, the spawn will be attempted again in 10 minutes (default).

 ## Utilities

 ### Generating random groups